Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Houston and its opponents have gone over the current 44.5-point total in four of 10 games (40%) this season.
+- Houston's games this season have gone over 44.5 points four of 10 times.

-- New York has combined with its opponents to score more than 44.5 points in six of 10 games this season.
+- Sunday's over/under is 11.7 points higher than the combined 32.8 PPG average of the two teams.

-- The combined points per game average of the two teams, 32.8, is 11.7 points fewer than Sunday's over/under.
+- These two squads surrender a combined 59.1 points per game, 14.6 more than this contest's over/under.

 Texans stats and trends